michelle-morin/language-suggester/readme.md

-# _Language Suggester_
+# _Programming Language Suggester_

-#### _A tool for suggesting a programming language to a user, 12.07.19_
+#### _A tool for recommending a programming language to a user, 12.07.19_

 #### By _**Michelle Morin**_

 ## Description

 This webpage includes a form that collects input from a user.
-Based on the user's input, the webpage outputs a suggested programming language for the user to explore.
+When the user submits the form, the webpage outputs a suggested programming language (selected from Python, Ruby, Go, and C++) for the user to explore.
+The recommendation is based on the number of years that the user has been programming.
+The webpage also outputs a secondary recommendation based on a user's music preference.
 This webpage is an exercise in HTML, CSS, JavaScript, and jQuery.
 The webpage is styled using Bootstrap and custom CSS.

 ## Setup Requirements